zhaojiqiao/tilelang-npu/examples/deepseek_mla/README.md

 ### Warp-Specialization

 The Hopper architecture commonly employs warp specialization for performance optimization.
-A typical approach is to designate one warpgroup as a producer that handles data movement using TMA (Tensor Memory Access), while the remaining warpgroups serve as consumers performing computations.
+A typical approach is to designate one warpgroup as a producer that handles data movement using TMA (Tensor Memory Accelerator), while the remaining warpgroups serve as consumers performing computations.
 However, this programming pattern is complex, requiring developers to manually manage the execution logic for producers and consumers, including synchronization through the `mbarrier` objects.

 In TileLang, users are completely shielded from these implementation details.
 The frontend script is automatically transformed into a warp-specialized form, where TileLang handles all producer-consumer synchronization automatically, enabling efficient computation.